xarta/wp-syntaxhighlighter/README.md

  </pre>

 As well as the https://github.com/syntaxhighlighter/syntaxhighlighter options, I add:
 * buttons="true" 	... to add width and font buttons
+* lightbox="true"

-* lightbox="true" 	... wraps the hightlighted output so that a magnifying glass button will open that output in a lightbox  (I just use the a colorbox plugin: https://noorsplugin.com/2014/01/11/wordpress-colorbox-plugin/ ).
+> Buttons tell my JavaScript to prepend some CSS buttons for width and font-size.  "lightbox" wraps the hightlighted output so that a magnifying glass button will open that output in a lightbox  (I just use the a colorbox plugin: https://noorsplugin.com/2014/01/11/wordpress-colorbox-plugin/ ).
 I also keep the ' light="1" ' option as the existing WordPress syntaxhighlighter evolved plug-in uses it.

 ---